story of a girl

 Edition 10

-Collections: Tweed Regional Gallery, Cruthers Collection of Women’s Art at University of Western Australia
+Collections: Tweed Regional Gallery, Cruthers Collection of Women’s Art at University of Western Australia, Italian Cultural Institute of Sydney

 story of a girl is a work that attempts to make present what has been experienced abstractly, exploring issues of self-documentation and personal history.
 I have assembled on the gallery floor an extensive collection of personal objects which I have stored over the years, objects that chronicle my childhood.
 These recontextualised objects are vessels that excavate and document stories of my past, making them available for interpretation and closure.